Francisco (moon): Orbit

-Irregular satellites of all four giant planets, plotted by average distance from their planet (semi-major axis in Hill radii) and orbital inclination (in degrees wrt ecliptic).
-Data as of February 2024.
+The orbit of Francisco (red) and other Uranian irregular moons (gray) as seen from three different views.
+Francisco's orbit is nearly perpendicular to the plane of Uranus's equator and regular moons (magenta).

 Physical characteristics

-Francisco is very faint with an average apparent magnitude of 25.0, so it could only be observed with long-exposure imaging by large-aperture telescopes.
-Nothing is known about Francisco's physical properties other than its absolute magnitude of 12.9, which can be used to estimate the moon's diameter.
-Francisco is expected to have a dark surface composed of water ice, hydrated silicates, and organic compounds, similar to other irregular moons.
-Assuming a geometric albedo range of 0.04–0.10 that is typical for most irregular moons, Francisco should have a diameter between 11–17 km.
-Scott Sheppard, who has discovered many irregular moons around other giant planets, estimates Francisco's diameter to be 22 km.
+In red light (R-band), Francisco appears very faint with an apparent magnitude of 25.0.
+It can only be observed through long-exposure imaging by large-aperture telescopes.
+Little is definitively known about Francisco's physical properties other than its absolute magnitude of 12.9, which can be used to estimate the moon's diameter.
+Assuming Francisco has a low geometric albedo of 0.04 like other Uranian irregular moons, Francisco's diameter has been estimated to be 22 km.
+Like these moons, Francisco is expected to have a dark surface composed of water ice, hydrated silicates, and organic compounds.

 Exploration

-Francisco has not been imaged up close by a space probe, although Voyager 2 did pass within 2.4 e6km of Francisco during its flyby of Uranus in 1986.
-All Uranian irregular moons including Francisco are planned to be distant observation targets for the upcoming Uranus Orbiter and Probe (UOP), which will measure the Uranian irregular moons' rotation periods and shapes by watching their brightness change over time.
-The UOP may not be able to do a close flyby of Francisco because the moon does not orbit near the ecliptic plane.
+Francisco has not been imaged at close range by a space probe, although Voyager 2 did coincidentally pass within 2.4 e6km of Francisco during its flyby of Uranus in 1986.
+All Uranian irregular moons, including Francisco, have been identified as distant observation targets for the proposed Uranus Orbiter and Probe (UOP), which would measure the Uranian irregular moons' rotation periods and shapes by monitoring their brightness change over time.
+However, the UOP may not be able to perform a close flyby of Francisco because the moon does not orbit near the ecliptic plane.